nyph-infosec/daggerboard/README.md

 #### Getting started

 ---
-Two installation methods provide Docker and Installer script.
-The two installation options can be downloaded [here](here).
-For manual installation steps see the section for **Manual Install**.
+Two installation methods are provided: Docker and an installer script.
+The two installation options can be downloaded [on the project releases page](here).
+For manual installation steps, see the section **Manual Install**.

 ##### Option 1 - Installer Script
-Make the .bin executable
+1. Make the .bin executable
 ```
 chmod +x DaggerBoard_Installer.bin
 ```

-Run the binary to install the application
+2. Run the binary to install the application
 ```
 sudo ./DaggerBoard_Installer.bin
 ```
-User will be requested to enter admin password upon setup and IP address listener.
+Note: You will be prompted to enter an admin password and IP address of the server.

-Reboot the server
+3. Reboot the server

 ##### Option 2 - Docker
-Load the package into docker
+1. Load the package into Docker

 ```
 sudo docker load --input daggerboard_docker_image.tar
 ```

-Run the container
+2. Run the container
 ```
 sudo docker run -p443:443 -d -v dagger-vol:/var/lib/mysql daggerboard:version1
 ```

 #### Manual Install Steps
 ---
-To install DaggerBoard on an OS that is not supported, you will have to make sure that you have the right dependencies and run the install script.
+To install DaggerBoard on an OS that is not supported, you must ensure that you have the necessary OS dependencies prior to running steps outlined in the installer script.

-1. Clone the repository, download the tar [here](here) and unzip.
-2. Replace the specific OS dependencies within the bash script to meet your environment.
-These dependencies are found [here](here) and in system dependencies of the README.

 Install the OS equivalent of the following on your system:
    ```